Birthstones Celebrate Life

 Creating Jewelry With Garnets

-If you want to create an engagement ring or a wedding set that is unique to you and the one you love, starting with the garnet great beginning.
-Staghead Designs will work with you to make a design that will be unique to your relationship.
-For inspirations for your design, please see our collection of engagement rings at Staghead Designs.
+Staghead Designs will work with you to make a design that will be meaningful to your relationship.
+For inspirations for your design, see our collection of engagement rings at Staghead Designs.